 More than likely, you’ll be overeating during the holidays.
-Whether it’s Thanksgiving, Christmas or New Year’s Eve, eating lots of foods is part of the celebration.
+Whether it’s Thanksgiving, Christmas, or New Year’s Eve, eating lots of food is part of the celebration.
 But then you feel like a beached whale.

 Another Italian digestif is amaro.
 There are many varieties with a wide range of tastes, everything from sweet and syrupy to bitter and herbal.
 Each one has a different combination of herbs and plants which make up its formula.

 Green Chartreuse is made by French Carthusian monks using a staggering 130 different herbs and ingredients.
 It is slightly sweet and has an earthy taste.
 They also make a milder, sweeter version using honey called Yellow Chartreuse.

 If you want something more familiar, Jagermeister, that popular shot drink, was originally made to be a digestif.
 Frankly, I’d like it better that way than as a shot.